nikitavoloboev/data/focusing/rules.md

 ## Code

-- Write code to be read by other people.
-Prefer to be explicit over implicit.
+- Write code to be clearly understood by other people.
+Explicit over implicit.
 [Readability Matters More Than Correctness](https://xph.us/2017/04/23/readability.html)
 - Make the code run first.
 Then make it fast (if necessary).
-- Read documentation.
-Update docs where necessary.
+- Read docs.
+Update docs where needed.
-- Delimit files that have spaces with `-` instead of `_`.
+- Delimit files with spaces using `-` instead of `_`.
 - Use switch cases over long ifs.
 - Function name should describe what it does, not when it's run.
 Good function names summarize what happens inside.
 - Make sure to copy things correctly, when copying from docs/internet.
 - Open draft PRs for WIP changes, saying what else should be added or considered in `Notes for reviewers` or the related issue.
 This opens PR for preliminary feedback.
+- No multi monitors.
+Only one file open in editor, unless split is necessary.

 ## Code comments